 Gigantes Plaki - Greek-style baked white beans

 Ingredients For Gigantes Plaki Recipe

-• Gigantes: this recipe can be made using dried gigantes or canned if using dried beans they need to be soaked overnight in cold water then drained before they are pre boiled and added to the pot or are slow roasted in the oven with extra water (all options discussed in details below) Because gigantes beans are not always easy to find, you can use large butter beans, lima beans, or the largest white beans you can find.
+• BEANS / GIGANTES: This recipe can be made using dried gigantes or canned if using dried beans they need to be soaked overnight in cold water then drained before they are pre boiled and added to the pot or are slow roasted in the oven with extra water (all options discussed in details below) Because gigantes / greek giant beans are not always easy to find, you can use large butter beans, lima beans, or the largest white beans / cannellini beans you can find.

-• Onion: yellow or red onion will work
+• ONION: You will need 1 large onion yellow or red onion will work

-• Garlic: 6 in total and it’s not too garlicky as the garlic sort of sweetness up after being roasted low and slow - if you prefer less garlic that is fine feel free to adjust amounts to your liking
+• GARLIC: 4 cloves of garlic in total and it’s not too garlicky as the garlic sort of sweetness up after being roasted low and slow - if you prefer less garlic that is fine or if you would like more feel free to adjust amounts to your liking

-• Parsley & Dill: fresh is always best for the actual dish and for garnishing.
-Some people don’t like to add dill because it can have a tendency for having a bit a bitter taste so if you prefer to just use parsley alone that is fine or reduce the amount of dill to your liking
+• PARSLEY & DILL: Fresh parley and dill is always best for the actual dish and for garnishing.
+Some people don’t like to add dill because it can have a tendency for having a bit a bitter taste so if you prefer to just use parsley alone that is fine or reduce the amount of dill to your liking.
+Another option is to add the dill after the beans are cooked - stir it through at the end.

-• Olive Oil: you will need ¼ - you can reduce the amount if you wish but the olive oil makes this a super rich and delicious dish and the perfect luscious base for the beans and veggies
+• OLIVE OIL: Extra virgin olive oil is what we use.
+You will need ⅓ - you can reduce the amount if you wish but the olive oil makes this a super rich and delicious dish and the perfect luscious base for the beans and veggies.
+We love to drizzle some over top before serving as well.

-• Spice Blend: we are keeping things simple in this recipe with come chili flakes if desired, paprika, bay leaf, dried oregano along with salt and pepper
+• HERBS & SPICES: We are keeping things simple in this recipe with some chili flakes, paprika, bay leaf, dried oregano along with salt and pepper

-• Tomato Paste: adds richness to the sauce the gigantes are in
+• TOMATO PASTE: Tomato paste adds richness to the base sauce.

-• Canned Crushed Tomatoes: which will help make up the sauce - I like to use crushed tomatoes but if you prefer diced tomatoes feel free to use those instead or even passata - I use one small can usually but for a saucier version like the one pictured in the oval dish you can increase the amount to two cans with a total of 28 oz.
+• CANNED CRUSHED TOMATOES: They help make up the sauce - I like to use crushed tomatoes but if you prefer diced tomatoes feel free to use those instead or even passata - I use one small can usually but for a saucier version like the one pictured in the oval dish you can increase the amount to two cans with a total of 28 oz.
 If you prefer to use fresh tomatoes use about 8-10 medium ripe tomatoes, grated.

-• Carrots & Celery - you will need 2 of each peeled and diced fine
+• CARROTS & CELERY: I like the flavor they add to the sauce.
+The carrots naturally sweeten the dish.
+You will need 2 of each peeled and diced fine

-• Baking Soda: this helps tenderize the gigantes if using dried beans for the recipe while they soak and cook
+• BAKING SODA: Baking soda is only added when using DRIED beans.
+It helps tenderize the gigantes if using dried beans for the recipe while they soak and slow cook from dried.

-• Extra Add Ins & Alternatives: feel free to swap or add other spices, I like to throw in some greens like chopped spinach to chopped kale but that is optional and only recommended if you are making the quick canned bean version.
-One recipes call for adding a couple teaspoons of brown sugar or maples syrup to cut the acidic of the tomatoes - feel free to add that if you wish.
+• OPTIONAL ADD INS & ALTERNATIVES: Feel free to swap or add other spices, I like to throw in some greens like chopped spinach to chopped kale but that is optional and only recommended if you are making the quick canned bean version.
+Some recipes call for adding a couple teaspoons of brown sugar/ granulated sugar or maple syrup to cut the acidity of the tomatoes - feel free to add that if you wish.
 Some like to add a pinch of cinnamon to add some warm flavour to the sauce - feel free to add some if you wish.

 Gigantes Plaki - Greek-style baked white beans

-2. Heat olive oil in large Dutch oven or braiser that is oven safe and SAUTE onion mixture for a couple of minutes
+2. Heat olive oil in large Dutch oven or braiser that is oven safe and SAUTE veggies plus spices

-4. Add drained and rinsed gigantes, bay leaves, water and salt and pepper and bring to a BOIL then reduce to a simmer and cook a few minutes until sauce has reduced a little
+3. Add drained and rinsed gigantes, tomatoes, tomato paste, bay leaves, fresh herbs, water/stock and salt and bring to a BOIL then reduce to a simmer and cook a few minutes until sauce has reduced a little

-6. BAKE uncovered until pan sauce is thickened and beans are tender, approx 30-45 min
+5. BAKE uncovered until pan sauce is thickened and beans are tender, approx 30-45 min (you can also simmer them stovetop of you wish)

 Soaking, Boiling (simmering) DRIED Beans Then Baking

-1. SOAK the gigantes overnight in cold water with 1 teaspoon of baking soda.
+1. SOAK 1 pound (450g) the gigantes overnight in cold water with 1 teaspoon of baking soda (helps tenderize beans).
 Once ready to cook them drain them from their liquid and set aside.
-Boil/simmer them in fresh pot of water until tender 45-60 min then drain and you are ready to use them in the recipe below
+Place beans in a large pot, cover with fresh water, bring to boil, then reduce heat and simmer beans covered, until the beans are just tender before using.
+Dried beans need to cook for longer periods of time, about 60-80 minutes (make sure to check water levels adding more if needed).
+Once cooked, drain and you are ready to use them in the recipe below.

 1. SOAK the gigantes overnight in cold water with 1 teaspoon of baking soda.
 Once ready to cook them drain them from their liquid and set aside.
-No need to boil them
+DO NOT boil them.

-6. After simmering a few minutes, cover with lid and TRANSFER to oven and BAKE 2 -2 ½ hours, or until the gigantes are completely softened and the sauce has become thick and a rich tomato sauce.
-Check half way through cooking and feel free to remove the lid for the last part ½-1 hour of cooking so that the pan sauce gets nice and thick (be aware though that the sauce will thicken quite a bit as beans cools).
+2. Once you have drained your beans after they have soaked overnight - saute the veggies then add herbs and seasoning along with the tomato paste, crushed tomatoes, drained beans, ¼ teaspoon of baking soda (optional but helps to further tenderize beans) and approx 4-5 cups of water or enough to cover the beans with.
+Bring to a boil, skimming the scum from the surface as needed.
+Cover with the lid, transfer to preheated oven and bake/roast in the oven for 2-2 ½ hours, or until the gigantes are completely softened and the sauce has become thick and rich.
+Check half way through cooking and feel free to remove the lid for the last part of cooking so that the pan sauce gets nice and thick (be aware though that the sauce will thicken quite a bit as it cools).

+Gigantes Plaki - Greek-style baked white beans